-Dissertation proposals must be successfully passed by October 1 of the fall quarter that a student plans to apply for doctoral internship.
-Students should refer to the handbook section on Human Subjects Research for more information on the University's Institutional Review Board (IRB) requirements involving human subjects' research.
+Dissertation proposals must be successfully passed by May 15 the spring quarter before a student plans to apply for doctoral internship.
+Students should refer to the handbook section on

+Human Subjects Research for more information on the University's Institutional Review Board (IRB) requirements involving human subjects' research.